Figma Sites was released in open beta at Config 2025. Learn more about what’s included in the beta.

 Tip: For best results, we recommend using a 32px x 32px image or frame.

-When password protection is enabled, visitors need to enter a password to see your published site’s content—including metadata like the page title or description.
+When password protection is enabled, visitors must enter a password to view your published site’s content, including metadata such as the page title and description.

-You can either create your own password or use one automatically generated by Figma:
+When setting a password, you can create your own or use one automatically generated by Figma:

 - Figma-generated passwords combine four random words, making them strong and unique

 The password will automatically apply to your published site as soon as you save it.
-You don’t need to republish, although the changes may take a minute or two to take effect.
+When making changes, you don’t need to republish—although the changes may take a minute or two to take effect.

 Note: If you add a password to a published site which has not been excluded from search engine results, some metadata may continue to appear in search listings.
 Once password protection is enabled, search engines will no longer be able to index the site, and it will typically disappear from results over time.
 If you want to speed up the process, you can request removal through Google Search Central.